yesidlazaro/GmailBackground/README.md

 # GmailBackground
-a small library to send a email in background withou user interaction
+A small library to send a email in background without user interaction
 ```java
         BackgroundMail.newBuilder(this)
                 .withUsername("username@gmail.com")